 Part puzzler, part platformer, Captain Toad: Treasure Tracker was born from brief mini-games in Super Mario 3D World.
 The adorably dressed Toad and Toadette set off on an adventure.
 This isn’t a typical Mario platformer, though.

 Most levels take place on a small square platform that can be tilted or turned.
-Neither Toad or Toadette can jump, so making your way to end of each level requires manipulating the environment.
+Neither Toad or Toadette can jump, so making your way to the end of each level requires manipulating the environment.
 Enemies and other obstacles make that simple objective harder.

 Read our full Captain Toad: Treasure Tracker review